 Although violet blossoms are long gone from our area, the leaves have persisted in spite of the dry, hot weather and can still be found flourishing in shady spots around my house.

-I’ve touched on it before, but I wanted to highlight today just how beneficial violet can be so that the leaves can be picked & utilized while they can still be found.
+I’ve touched on it before, but wanted to highlight today just how beneficial those violet leaves can be.

 This past winter, I had a major freakout moment.
 I discovered the dreaded-by-all-women lump and fretted about it for a month or two since both my mother & grandmother had breast cancer, then finally went and had a checkup.